raj368/user_management/README.md

 # user_management

-create a secret.py file in webprojet and add
+create a secret.py file in webproject and add

 def get_secret():